Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Made it through the Introduction to JavaScript section and started on the JavaScript Basics: Control Flow section from @udemy Web Developer Bootcamp.

 Thoughts: I need more time to code.
 I Love this!!!!

+Day 43: February 3, 2018

+Today's Progress: Continued on with JavaScript Basics: Control Flow section from @udemy Web Developer Bootcamp.

+Thoughts: I still need to find more time to code.....